MicrosoftDocs/appcenter-docs/docs/sdk/push/uwp.md

 There are few reserved keywords that can be set via custom data.

 ### Reserved keywords in Windows platform
-- **audio**: Add this key when you want the to play a sound. this will modify the audio attribute for toast notifications.
+- **audio**: Add this key when you want the to play a sound.
+This modifies the audio attribute for toast notifications.
 - **image**: Add this key when you want to modify the image attribute for tile and toast notifications.

 ## Enable or disable App Center Push at runtime